 For some cancers, the values for T, N, and M aren’t the only things that determine the stage.
 Some other factors that may be taken into account include:

 Grade: For most cancers, the grade is a measure of how abnormal the cancer cells look under the microscope.
 This is called differentiation.
-Grade is important because cancers with more abnormal-looking cells tend to grow and spread faster.
+Grade can be important because cancers with more abnormal-looking cells tend to grow and spread faster.

-The grade is usually assigned a number from 1 to 3 or 4.
-The lower the number, the more the cancer cells look like cells from normal tissue.
-Higher-grade cancers (meaning that the cancer cells look very different from normal cells) often have a worse prognosis, and may need different treatments than low-grade cancers.
-Even when the grade doesn’t change a cancer’s stage, it may still affect the outlook and/or treatment.
+The grade is usually assigned a number.
+In low-grade (well-differentiated) cancers, the cancer cells look a lot like cells from normal tissue.
+In general, these cancers tend to grow slowly.
+In high-grade (poorly differentiated) cancers, the cancer cells look very different from normal cells.
+High-grade cancers often tend to grow quickly and have a worse outlook, so they may need different treatments than low-grade cancers.
+Even when the grade doesn’t affect a cancer’s stage, it may still affect the outlook and/or treatment.

-Cell type: Some types of cancer can be made up of different types of cells.
-Because the type of cancer cell can affect treatment and outlook, it may be a factor in staging.
-Cancer of the esophagus, for example, comes in 2 main cell types: squamous cell and adenocarcinoma.
-Cancers that are squamous cell are staged differently than those that are adenocarcinoma.
+Cell type: Some cancers can be made up of different types of cells.
+Because the type of cancer cell can affect treatment and outlook, it can be a factor in staging.
+For example, cancers of the esophagus are mainly either squamous cell cancers or adenocarcinomas.
+Squamous cell esophageal cancers are staged differently from esophageal adenocarcinomas.

-Tumor location: For some cancers, where the tumor is located affects outlook and is taken into account in staging.
-For cancer of the esophagus, for example, staging factors in whether the cancer is in the upper, middle, or lower third of the esophagus.
+Tumor location: For some cancers, the tumor’s location affects outlook and is taken into account in staging.
+The stage of cancer of the esophagus, for example, depends on whether the cancer is in the upper, middle, or lower third of the esophagus.

-Tumor marker levels: For prostate cancer, the level of the tumor marker prostate specific antigen (PSA) is taken into account in assigning stage.
+Tumor marker levels: For some cancers, the blood levels of certain substances (called tumor markers) can affect the stage of the cancer.
+For example, in prostate cancer, the level of prostate-specific antigen (PSA) in the blood is taken into account in assigning a stage.

 Other staging systems

 Not all cancers are staged using the TNM system.
-Some cancers grow and spread in a different way—there might not even be a tumor.
-For example, leukemias (cancers of the blood) affect the blood and bone marrow throughout the body, and so they are not staged the same as solid tumor cancers.
-Cancers in or around the brain are also not staged using the TNM system, since these cancers tend to spread to other parts of the brain and not to lymph nodes or other parts of the body.
+Some cancers grow and spread in a different way.
+For example, many cancers in or around the brain are not staged using the TNM system, since these cancers tend to spread to other parts of the brain and not to lymph nodes or other parts of the body.
 Staging systems other than the TNM system are often used for Hodgkin disease and other lymphomas, too, as well as for some childhood cancers.

 The International Federation of Gynecologists and Obstetricians (FIGO) has a staging system for cancers of the female reproductive organs.
 The TNM stages closely match the FIGO stages, which makes it fairly easy to convert stages between these 2 systems.